 Hello, welcome to my website.
 From my patio, let's step into my study and sit with me.
-Here I do all of my writing, the real and the fantastic!
+There I do all of my writing, the real and the fantastic!
 They say that every mind is a universe where stories continuously happen around us, yet presenting the story to you, the reader, with grace and clarity is in itself another story.
 Writing my universe stories on paper for your enjoyment is thrilling, and unless the words move your heart, I don't write them.
 And, yes, you are correct, I first handwrite my books then type them.

 We authors share a great challenge of maintaining the reader's attention, never an easy task.
 So after you read the PROFESSIONALLY EDITED stories, please take a minute to let me know your impression of how well I present them.
 Thank you so much.

 From San Antonio, Texas, and after selling real estate for decades, I ventured into this new career --writing.
 Please note biography below.

 Most of my short novels, novellas, short stories, flash fiction, narrative poems, and poems are inspired by true events and take place only in Texas settings.
 I attempt to keep my writing style clear and direct by embracing the art of florid prose and staccato prose, which can be enjoyed from the young to the old.
 In several of the stories, I provide Texas facts with violence of self defense battles and natural disasters as well as moving, emotional struggles then combine them with moral fortitude.

 "Monster at My Window"